JiyaBera/summer-internship2025_D23IT163/README.md

 → Began exploring Redux for state management and understanding its integration within the existing component structure.

+Work Update (12/06/25)

+→ Reviewed the overall structure and working functionality of the Bitsy app to understand its flow and component organization.

 ---

 ## 🌐 Current Project